hwdsl2/docker-mcp-gateway/README.md

 └── .Caddyfile          # Generated Caddy config (auth proxy)
 ```

+`mcp_settings.json` is generated from `MCP_SERVERS` on first run only.
+Subsequent restarts reuse the existing file, preserving any changes made via the dashboard.

 Back up the Docker volume to preserve your configuration and API key.

 ## Using docker-compose